Last update: 6/7/17

 The Arizona Arts Entrepreneur Toolkit, sponsored by Arizona Commission on the Arts and the Women & Philanthropy program of the ASU Foundation.

-“Design and managing effective theatre internships,” panel presentation for USITT annual conference.
+“Designing and managing effective theatre internships,” panel presentation for USITT annual conference.

 “Arts Incubators: A Typology,” Journal of Arts Management, Law, and Society